This review is based on ADA accessiblity, our experience and opinion. Your mileage may vary.

 The handicap showers actually have a transfer seat and a hand held shower wand.

-All the facilities are ADA accessible, although, if you're unable to stand, you will need assistance opening the gate to the pool/spa at the ADA entrance.
+All the facilities (except for the showers next to the store) are ADA accessible.
+If you're unable to stand, you will need assistance opening the gate to the pool/spa at the ADA entrance.
+The ramp does not have a landing at the gate to the pool, so rolling backwards is a concern.

 The only thing to add is that this is an absolutely lovely park.
 It's our favorite to date.
 The park is very clean, well maintained, with lots of sewer sites and very friendly staff.

-There is a stocked lake for fishing with their $5/day fishing license (and if you're lucky, you can win a free one by playing Bingo), a store, kayak rentals, fish cleaning station, activities, 2 pools, a large spa, tennis court, shuffle board and dog run.
+There is a stocked lake for fishing You will need to purchase a $5 fishing permit (and if you're lucky, you can win a free one by playing Bingo), a store, kayak rentals, fish cleaning station, activities, 2 pools, a large spa, tennis court, shuffle board and dog run.

-Mossyrock is not too far away for grocery shopping and the "Great Wall" Chinese Restaurant on the way to Mossyrock is fabulous.
+Mossyrock is close for grocery shopping and the "Great Wall" Chinese Restaurant on the way to Mossyrock is fabulous.
 When we were there in May and August 2019, the lunch menu was around $7 and they gave us a ton of food.